PrestaShop/docs/src/content/1.7/modules/creation/module-translation/new-system.md

 3. **"Specificpart"** allows for contextualization and can be set to whatever you like, following this rules:
    - The first letter must be in upper case, and the rest in lower case.
    - Symbols like dots, dashes and underscores are allowed (but discouraged).
+   - If you target 1.7.8 and over, consider using the [Native module conventions][native-module-conventions] (_"Admin"_ or _"Shop"_).
-   - If you want to use previously-generated classic translation dictionary files, you need to follow a [specific naming convention for backwards compatibility](#backwards-compatibility).
+   - If you want to use previously-generated classic translation dictionary files for backward compatibility, you need to follow a specific naming convention (explained below).
-     Otherwise, consider using the [Native module conventions][native-module-conventions] (_"Admin"_ or _"Shop"_).

 {{% callout %}}
-#### Backwards compatibility
+#### Backward compatibility

-If you want your module to be compatible with previously-generated [classic translation dictionary files]({{< ref "classic-system" >}}), then the third component of the Translation domain must be set to the name of the file where the wording is used, respecting the following rules:
+If you want your module to be compatible with previously-generated [classic translation dictionary files]({{< ref "classic-system" >}}), then the third component of the Translation domain **must** be set to the name of the file where the wording is used, respecting the following rules:

   - The first letter must be in upper case, and the rest in lower case
   - If the file extension is `.tpl`, the extension must be removed
   - If the file name ends in "controller", that part must be removed as well.
-{{% /callout %}}

 ##### Examples